Michael Bishop, The Cooler Real Estate Agent,

 My dad (Dennis) was not educated past high school, but I still do many things today because of what he said; what he did; and the things he taught me.
 He worked in a number of areas but was originally an electrician.
 He worked for the REA (Rural Electrification of America) running power lines and poles into areas with no power previously.
 Desperately needed, but far from glamorous.

 He also did heating, plumbing, insulation and roofing.
 Oh and was a pretty good auto/truck mechanic as well.
 At times (though I never generally wanted to) I would help.
 Be a hand.
 Literally meaning, hand tools to him as needed.
-Naturally as a father he'd coax me into doing a few simple things, and the next thing you know - you're learning and beginning to understand "how things go together - how things work - or break."
+Naturally as a father he'd coax me into doing a few simple things, and the next thing you know - you're learning and beginning to understand "how things go together - how things work.... or break."

 Another favorite: "Son, liars will figure, but the figures will never lie."
 I'm not sure how old I was the first time he said that - but I remember that I didn't understand what he meant.
 After my high school graduation and going to Ohio Wesleyan University I became an Economics major.
-Although I didn't directly connect it to this saying I think it played a part in understanding my dad, and things he had taught me - before I even realized it!
+Although I didn't directly connect it to this saying, I think it played a part in understanding my dad, and things he had taught me - before I even realized it!

 My own career, sort of like my father's has covered several areas.

-Now real estate.
+Now third career, real estate.
 In addition to be a licensed real estate agent since 2014, I also spent about nine years selling new build homes in Central Ohio.
 So it was the full cycle of seeing a farm get cleared.
 Streets added as well as the needed utilities.
 Selling a new home on a selected lot and helping client select EVERYTHING.
-It was a huge learning experience and the things I had done (or watched my father do) helped me undertand a lot more about everything that goes into building a home.
+It was a huge learning experience and the things I had done (or watched my father do) helped me understand a lot more about everything that goes into building a home.

-So if you've read this boring history - this is how I become a real esgtate agent.
+So if you've read this boring history - this is how I become a real estate agent.
 It is all tied together in how I try to help clients know more and become a more knowledgeable buyer or seller.

 Knowledge = Power